 Update: TODAY Parents is republishing this story and video from 2016 to celebrate Beverly Cleary's 104th birthday on April 12, 2020.
 Happy birthday to one of our favorite authors!

-It's hard to believe that some of author Beverly Cleary's beloved characters are nearly 50 years old.
+It's hard to believe that some of author Beverly Cleary's beloved characters are more than 50 years old.
 Little Ramona, who got in trouble for pulling one of nemesis Susan's curls, middle-aged?
 Henry Huggins, owner of beloved dog Ribsy, ready for AARP?
 Could Ramona's big-sister Beezus actually be old enough to be Grandma Beezus?

 She'd never assumed she'd make it to the century mark, Cleary said.
 "I remember a very earnest conversation my best friend and I had when we were, I guess, freshmen in high school, about how long we wanted to live," the author recalled.
 "And we decided that 80 was the cut-off date."

-Two decades after that cut-off, it's not the awards or critical reviews that please Cleary the most, but how much her work delighted its young audience.
+More than two decades after that cut-off, it's not the awards or critical reviews that please Cleary the most, but how much her work delighted its young audience.
 She's proudest, she told TODAY, simply of "the fact that children love my books."